-All vacation dates shall be determined by the council of deans and published in the university bulletins as a part of the official calendar.
+The dates for all university holidays in which university offices will be closed shall be determined by the council of deans and published in the university bulletins as a part of the official calendar.

 3335-8-37 Convocations.

 A commencement for the conferring of degrees and certificates shall be held after the autumn and spring semester and the summer term.